Sone Pe Suhaaga: Plot

 Meanwhile, fate introduces several new players.
 Meena, a spirited pickpocket, repeatedly crosses paths with Vijay.
 What begins in irritation blossoms into romance, and through Meena, Vijay is unexpectedly reunited with his long-lost mother Usha.
-Teja alarmed at this development, frames Vijay for crimes he did not commit and sending him to prison.
+Teja alarmed at this development, frames Vijay for crimes he did not commit and sends him to prison.

 Vikram, a street-smart ruffian, is recruited by Teja to eliminate Vijay.
 However, it is soon revealed that Vikram is in fact Ashwini Kumar, an undercover CBI officer tasked with dismantling Teja's empire.
 Ashwini becomes emotionally involved with Shraddha, Prem's widow and vows to avenge her husband's murder.

 As the web tightens, Basheer is released from jail after years of wrongful imprisonment.
 He also attempts to expose Teja, but is silenced by the police.
 Nevertheless, he reconnects with Usha and through her, Ashwini and Vijay learn more about Teja's long history of crimes.
 While Ravi continues to live as an orphan, he finds love with Usha (the granddaughter of Vijay’s loyal associate Dinanath).
 In a dramatic turn, Usha recognizes Ravi as her missing son.

 Teja, fearing exposure, kidnaps Basheer and Usha, blackmails Ravi into falsely confessing that he is Jogindar, leading to Ravi’s wrongful conviction and death sentence.
 At the same time, Jogindar kills Justice Rastogi, who on his deathbed reveals Teja's conspiracy in a final confession.
 Ravi is exonerated and the three young men — Vijay, Ravi, Ashwini unite to confront Teja and Jogindar.

 The climax sees the trio overcoming Teja's forces in a battle of vengeance and justice.
 Teja and his son are finally defeated and peace is restored to the fractured family.
 The film concludes with a celebratory ending, as Vijay weds Meena, Ravi marries his beloved Usha, Ashwini finds happiness with Shraddha.